mvadari/XRPL-Standards/xls-transaction-auth.md

 * Alice's account for the `Payment` transaction permission.
 * Bob's account for the `TrustSet` transaction permission.
 * Kylie's account for the `TrustlineAuthorize` granular permission.

+The full set of available permissions is listed in [XLS-74d, Account Permissions](https://github.com/XRPLF/XRPL-Standards/discussions/217)

 ## 2. On-Ledger Object: `AccountPermission`